Codes and standards

-The Standing Committee on Housing and Small Buildings is responsible for all requirements in Part 9 Housing and Small Buildings of the 2005 National Building Code (NBC) and their related appendix notes and for the technical content of its ancillary documents [e.g. National Housing Code 1998 and Illustrated Guide (NHC&IG)].
+The Standing Committee on Housing and Small Buildings (SCHSB) is responsible for all requirements in Part 9 of the National Building Code of Canada (NBCC) and their related appendix notes as well as technical content for ancillary documents [e.g. Illustrated User’s Guide: NBC Part 9 Housing and Small Buildings].

 - structural fire protection